Ebenezer Bassett: Later life

 When he returned to the United States, he spent an additional ten years as the Consul General for Haiti in New York City.
 He later returned to Haiti as secretary to Frederick Douglass who had been appointed as Minister Resident.
 Bassett himself requested this position and historians have tied his willingness to accept this demotion to Bassett's financial troubles.
 Bassett worked to temper Douglass' zeal for Pan-Americanism and American expansionism during his tenure from 1889 to 1891.

 Prior to his death in Brooklyn, New York, he lived in Philadelphia, where his daughter Charlotte taught at the Institute for Colored Youth.
 He is buried, with family members, at the Grove Street Cemetery in New Haven, Connecticut.

-Unfortunately, unlike his peers who broke the color barrier in other professional fields, Ebenezer Bassett was soon forgotten with the passing of time.

-Ebenezer D. Bassett was a role model not simply for his symbolic importance as the first African American diplomat.
-His concern for human rights, his heroism, and courage in the face of threats from Haitians as well as his own capital place him in the annals of great American diplomats.
-Most importantly, Bassett’s work as a politically appointed diplomat forever altered U.S. foreign policy.
-For the first time, a nation founded on the principle that “all men are created equal” would have as its representative abroad someone who had previously been less than equal under the law.
-This movement toward equality and democratization of foreign policy would neither be quick, nor perfect.
-However it proved to be a force impossible to turn back, and carried implications for both domestic and international relations in the years ahead, including the wider acceptance of blacks in U.S. foreign policy.